-Surf Zone Measurements: NEOCO Data.
-Water level, salinity, temperature, and chlorophyll measurements at the NEOCO sensor, located on the end of the Newport Pier at the offshore edge of the surf zone, are presented in Figure 2 (second and third panels).
-The largest rain event (RE3) and the largest discharge of stormwater runoff from the Santa Ana River (DE4) occurred during a neap tide when the daily tide range was small (see quarter moon and water level measurements in the second panel, Figure 2).
-The other rainfall and stream discharge events occurred during periods of time when the daily tide range was larger, either during the transition from spring to neap tide (RE1, RE2, DE1, DE2, DE_3) or during the transition from neap to spring tide (RE_4 , DE5).
+Surf zone measurements: NEOCO data.
+Water level, salinity, temperature, and chlorophyll measurements at the NEOCO sensor -- located on the end of the Newport Pier at the offshore edge of the surf zone -- are presented in Figure 2 (second and third panels).
+The largest rain event (RE3) and the largest discharge of storm water runoff from the Santa Ana River (DE4) occurred during a neap tide when the daily tide range was small (see quarter moon and tide level measurements in the second panel, Figure 2).
+The other rainfall and stream discharge events occurred during periods of time when the daily tide range was larger, either during the transition from spring to neap tide (RE1, RE2, DE1, DE2, DE3), or during the transition from neap to spring tide (RE4, DE5).

-Salinity recorded at the NEOCO sensor is characterized by a series of low salinity events, relative to ambient ocean water salinity of 32.5-33.0 ppt (salinity events SE1-SE6, Figure 2).
-These low salinity events may be caused, at least in part, by stormwater discharged from the Santa Ana River (e.g., SE6 appears to be related to DE4).
-However, correlating discharge and the low salinity events is complicated by the fact that once river water is discharged to the ocean, its offshore transport is controlled by a complex set of near-shore currents (28).
-These near-shore currents, and their impact on the spatial distribution of stormwater runoff plumes, are explored in the next several sections.
-Temperature and chlorophyll records at the NEOCO sensor appear to be relatively unaffected by rainfall or discharge from the Santa Ana River.
+Salinity recorded at the NEOCO sensor is characterized by a series of low salinity events, relative to ambient ocean water salinity of 32.5 to 33.0 ppt (salinity events SE1 through SE6, Figure 2).
+These low salinity events may be caused, at least in part, by storm water discharged from the Santa Ana River (e.g., SE6 appears to be related to DE4).
+However, correlating discharge and the low salinity events is complicated by the fact that once river water is discharged to the ocean, its offshore transport is controlled by a complex set of near shore currents (28).
+These near shore currents, and their impact on the spatial distribution of storm water runoff plumes, are explored in the next several sections.
+Temperature and chlorophyll records at the NEOCO sensor appear to be relatively unaffected by rainfall and/or discharge from the Santa Ana River.
 Surf zone temperature exhibits a diurnal pattern consistent with solar heating (i.e., temperatures are higher during the day and lower at night).
-Chlorophyll measurements indicate a bloom event occurred early in the study period (bloom event 1, BE1), but this bloom event mostly dissipated prior to the rain and discharge events that occurred later.
+Chlorophyll measurements indicate a bloom event occurred early in the study period (Bloom Event 1, BE1), but this bloom event mostly dissipated prior to the rain and discharge events that occurred later.

 While the chlorophyll fluorometer was being maintained during this period, we cannot rule out the possibility that the downward trend in the chlorophyll signal is related to instrument fouling.